Project Access celebrates 20 years of donated healthcare by going ‘Over The Edge’

 Patients of all situations and diagnoses are referred to Project Access.

 “Every dollar that’s donated to Project Access converts to $15.66 in donated healthcare.
-So that’s a 1556 percent return on investment of one dollar.
+So that’s a 1556% return on investment of one dollar.
 This event will mean a whole lot for the organization and keep us going for the next 20 years,” Duncan said.

 Over 50 people will rappel the 14 stories of the Ambassador Hotel on Thursday and Friday.